tapuia/rust-book-pt-br/src/ch04-01-what-is-ownership.md

 >
 > Quando nosso código chama uma função, os valores passados para ela (incluindo
 > possíveis ponteiros para dados na heap) e as variáveis locais da função são
-> colocados na stack.
+> colocados na pilha.
 Quando a função termina, esses valores são removidos dela.
 >
 > Keeping track of what parts of code are using what data on the heap,
 > minimizing the amount of duplicate data on the heap, and cleaning up unused